Beaver Creek Provincial Park

 There is a paved single wide boat launch with a 10% grade located just at the campground turnoff.
 Launching of trailer towed boats should only be attempted by vehicles equipped with four wheel drive.
 The shoreline is rocky and not recommend for boat mooring to shore.

-The Park Facility operator provides firewood for a fee of $5.00 a bundle.
+provides firewood for a fee of $5.00 a bundle.
 To preserve the vegetation and ground cover, please don’t gather firewood from the area around your campsite or elsewhere in he park.
 Dead wood is an import habitat element for many plants and animals and it adds organic matter to the soil.
 You can conserve firewood and air quality by keeping your campfire small.
 Limited burning hours or campfire bans may be implemented and some parks may use communal fire rings.
 Be prepared to bring a portable stove for cooking.

 There is one cold water tap available in the campground and there are two cold water taps in the day-use area.